WolfLycanorcant/DungeonMaster/Docs/README.md

 # Dungeon Master RPG

 A text-based RPG game with Groq AI integration, built with Python and Flask.
-Experience a dynamic adventure with rich character progression and interactive gameplay.
+Experience a dynamic adventure with rich character progression, interactive gameplay, and immersive world exploration.

 ## Features